csharpnoob41/NXTools---Bulk-Attachment-Downloader/README.txt

 	1) Create a Blackbaud Developer account
 	2) Subscribe to their API service (a free account is fine, but will significantly increase the runtime, as you are limited to 25,000 calls in a 24HR period at 		time of writing)
 	3) Create an application
+		3.a) Use http://localhost:5000 as your redirect_uri.
+Otherwise, the application will fail it's initial auth request.
 	4) Link the application to your Blackbaud Environment